spoonapps/docs/doc/basics/beginner_tutorial/c_commit_push.md

-# C. Commit Changes and Push
+# Commit Changes and Push

 Now it's time to memorialize your changes by creating a new image from the container.